drcapybara/CAPY-pqARK/README.md

 # Cyclic Hash Computation with Plonky2

-Have you ever been sitting behind your desk one evening and thought to yourself, "Gee whiz, I sure wish I could cryptographically prove in quantum-resistant zero knowledge that I computed a gigantic chain of hashes correctly"?
-Well _good news_ because this repo will fill that burning hole in your heart with a plonky2-based implementation of a prover and verifier pair for a recursive computation chain that argues the computational integrity of a series of hashes a la IVC style and outputs a compressed proof of constant size.
-The recursive nature of this circuit allows it to scale to potentially unlimited computation size.
+Have you ever thought to yourself, "Gee, I sure wish I could cryptographically prove in quantum-resistant zero knowledge that I computed a gigantic chain of hashes correctly"?
+Well _good news_ because this repo will fill that burning hole in your heart with a plonky2-based implementation of a prover/verifier pair for a recursive computation chain that argues the computational integrity of a series of hashes a la IVC style and outputs a compressed proof of constant size.
+The recursive nature of this circuit gives desireable scaling characteristics, and this work presents and effort to better understand the unique design challenges presented when working with low-level circuitry.

 ## Quick start: